Soohwan123/Guelph/CIS2520/Assignments/Ass2/A2_template/finalA2/readme.md

 # CIS2520-F24-A2

 ## Student Information
-Name :
+Name : Soohwan Kim

-Student Number :
+Student Number : 1349765

 ## Assignment Overview
 What is the assignment about?